mapping-commons/mh_mapping_initiative/README.md

 Furthermore, analysts may expect mappings to different degrees of fuzziness - from crisp 1:1 mappings to n:n mappings determined by phenotypic similarity.

+Next, all approaches are to some degree _incomplete_.
+Manually curated mappings fill the gap where automated mapping approaches, which largely rely on terminological content, fail to perform well (or at all), but they are usually curated for a specific use case (mappings of phenotypic abnormalities relevant to COVID or Alzheimers, for example).
+Automatic mappings fail to perform well especially in the area of phenotype due to the often largely divergent terminological content (e.g. preferred labels used by clinical vs. model organism communities).

+Lastly, all approaches have some degree of interdependence.
+For example, the automated mappings are used to augment cases where no logical definitions / design patterns exist, and logical definitions, in turn, are used to compute mappings.

 The MHMI aims to collect and standardise the dissemination of mouse-phenotype mappings and develop a set of best practices for their use.
+It leverages advanced tooling to compute mappings and reconcile them with manually curated ones, mitigating the problems above.

 If you are interested in taking part in the Initiative or have use cases that you feel would benefit from these mappings, feel free to join the [Monarch Initiative \& Friends Mailing list](https://groups.google.com/g/monarch-friends) and drop us a message.

 Current active/prospective participants and contributors include: